manonmission88/Digital-Notebook/README.md

 ## Digital-Notebook

-I remember the time when I had to keep the notes of the homeworks assinged by teacher of different faculties in my school diary .
+I remember the time when I had to keep the notes of the homeworks assigned by teacher of different faculties in my school diary .
 It was a very disciplined approach to keep track of what you had to do .
 With the similar concept , I tried to build a desktop app to keep track of asssingments given by Professor .
 When I was in school , it was homeworks .Now , when I am in college , it's assignments .
 Just like that , the tactic to keep notes has changed from physical to digital .

 I used Tkinter library as a frontend and sqlite3 as a backend .